Futsal Club Championship: 2021–22

 The inaugural edition featured a total of 16 teams, which have been divided into four groups, played in a round-robin format.
 The highest-placed team from each group makes it to the semi-final stage, played in a knockout format.
 The winners of the tournament become futsal champions of India.

 2022–23

 The second season had a total of 14 teams, divided into two groups of seven, where they play in the round robin format, before proceeding to the knockout rounds.
-The champion of the tournament will represent India at the AFC Futsal Club Championship.
+The champion of the tournament would represent India at the AFC Futsal Club Championship.